-I want to extend my immense appreciation and thanks to the dedicated volunteers who have helped with the Loon Watcher Survey relaunch these past two years.
-This past summer marked the 41st year of monitoring loons across Minnesota.
+I want to extend my immense appreciation and thanks to the dedicated volunteers who have helped with the Loon Watcher Survey relaunch these past three years.
+This past summer marked the 42nd year of monitoring loons across Minnesota.
 Your passion and dedication for Minnesota's loons have provided essential insights into Minnesota loon biology, behavior and population dynamics.
-During these first 41 years, volunteers have "loon watched" 1,556 lakes, completing 10,757 surveys across 46 counties in Minnesota.
-Without you, this program and amount of data collected would not be possible.
+During these first 42 years, volunteers have "loon watched" 1,567 lakes, completing 10,922 surveys across 46 counties in Minnesota.
+Without you, this program and quantity of data collected would not be possible.

-During 2021, volunteers "loon watched" 128 lakes across 22 counties.
-Volunteers observed 905 resident adult loons, found 127 active nests, and observed 207 loon chicks hatch with 116 of these chicks surviving until fledging.
-On average, observed loon pairs fledged 0.26 chicks per pair in 2021, down from 0.4 chicks per pair in 2020.
-This past summer was a trying time for loon pairs in Minnesota.
-Drought conditions, increased observations of insect harassment as well as nest predation, lead to many reports of nest abandonment and re-nesting attempts by loon pairs in 2021.
+During 2022, 133 volunteers completed surveys on 157 lakes across 25 counties, contributing more than 2,000 hours of survey time.
+Volunteers observed 1,234 resident adult loons, found 175 active nests, and observed 339 loon chicks hatch with 242 of these chicks surviving until fledging.
+On average, observed loon pairs fledged 0.39 chicks per pair in 2022.
+Comparatively, loon pairs fledged 0.26 chicks per pair in 2021 and 0.4 chicks per pair in 2020.
+We continued to receive increased observations of insect harassment as well as nest predation, which lead to many reports of nest abandonment and re-nesting attempts by loon pairs in 2022.
 These observations highlight the power of the data collected by Loon Watcher Survey volunteers.
 These data allow us to track changes over time in phenology, nesting success, and chick survival of loons in Minnesota.

-I want to share my appreciation for the highly organized and detailed data volunteers provided to the Loon Watcher Survey in 2021.
-We are incredibly thankful for the volunteer enthusiasm, expertise, and commitment to our Loon Watcher Survey over the first 41 years.
+I want to share my appreciation for the highly organized and detailed data volunteers provided to the Loon Watcher Survey in 2022.
+We are incredibly thankful for the volunteer enthusiasm, expertise, and commitment to our Loon Watcher Survey over these 42 years.

-Now entering our 42nd year of monitoring loons, there is still growing interest in protecting our state bird.
+Now entering our 43rd year of monitoring loons, there is still growing interest in protecting our state bird.
 Your enthusiasm for this important work is greatly appreciated.
 The goal of the Loon Watcher Survey is to capture valuable information on loon phenology, nesting behavior, breeding productivity, and unique behavior occurrences.
 To better answer these questions, we ask that Loon Watcher volunteers please attempt to observe their lake at least once per month from May to August.
-Enclosed is your Volunteer Loon Watcher Survey packet for 2022.
+Less frequent observations limit the utility of the data.
+Please note that there is another Minnesota DNR loon project that utilizes citizen science: The Minnesota Loon Monitoring Program (MLMP).
+Please be cautious to not confuse the two surveys.
+Survey requirements for the MLMP differ from that of the Loon Watcher Survey.
+More specifically, the Loon Watcher Survey requires more frequent observations on the lake of your choosing throughout the summer; whereas, the MLMP requires only one observation on a predetermined lake during a 10-day time window generally in early July.
+Enclosed is your Volunteer Loon Watcher Survey packet for 2023.